xytis/xytis.github.io/content/story/ravnica_s01.md

 # Unlikely acquaintances

 Evening crowd was thick.
-A heavily panting young boy was pushing through looking for someone.
-His eyes blinked quickly while filtering the faces of the crowd.
-Suddenly his gaze fixated on a loxodon at the side of the street calmly browsing through some merchandise.
+A heavily panting young boy was pushing through it looking for someone.
+His eyes blinked quickly while filtering the faces in the crowd.
+Suddenly his gaze fixed on a loxodon at the side of the street calmly browsing through some merchandise.

 --"Here you go sir",- the courier said under his breath and pressed a piece of paper into thick elephant hand.

---"Mhm",- murmured the ‘phant, while nodding and with a motion of his large head hinted the boy that he should leave now.
+--"Mhm",- murmured the ‘phant and motioned with his large head hinting the boy to leave.

 As the boy turned his back and blended in the thick crowd the ‘phant broke the Izzet seal on the paper.
 His ever calm face darkened as his eyes went over the